mzivic7/endcord/README.md

 - Build, then copy built executable to system:
     `sudo cp dist/cmus-rpc-py /usr/local/sbin/`
 Optional dependencies:
-- `xcopy` - clipboard support on X11
+- `xcopy` - Clipboard support on X11
-- `wl-clipboard` - clipboard support on Wayland
+- `wl-clipboard` - Clipboard support on Wayland
+- `aspell` - Spellchecking

 > [!WARNING]
 > Using third-party client is against Discord's Terms of Service and may cause your account to be banned!
 > **Use endcord at your own risk!**